Public bathing: Muslim world

 Public bathhouses were a prominent feature in the culture of the Muslim world which was inherited from the model of the Roman thermae.
-Muslim bathhouses, also called hammams (from حمّام) or Turkish baths (due to their association with the Ottoman Empire), are historically found across the Middle East, North Africa, al-Andalus (Islamic Spain and Portugal), Central Asia, the Indian subcontinent, and in central and eastern Europe under Ottoman rule.
+Muslim bathhouses, also called hammams (from حمّام) or "Turkish baths" (mainly by westerners due to the bath's association with the Ottoman Empire), are historically found across the Middle East, North Africa, al-Andalus (Islamic Spain and Portugal), Central Asia, the Indian subcontinent, and in central and eastern Europe under Ottoman rule.
 In Islamic culture the significance of the hammam was both religious and civic: it provided for the needs of ritual ablutions (wudu and ghusl) but also provided general hygiene and served other functions in the community such as meeting places for socialization for both men and women.
 Archaeological remains attest to the existence of bathhouses in the Islamic world as early as the Umayyad period (7th–8th centuries) and their importance has persisted up to modern times.
 Their architecture evolved from the layout of Roman and Greek bathhouses and featured a similar sequence of rooms: an undressing room, a cold room, a warm room, and a hot room.
 Heat is produced by furnaces which provide hot water and steam, as well as smoke and hot air passing through conduits under the floor.
 The process of visiting a hammam was similar to that of Roman bathing, albeit with some exceptions such as the absence of exercise.